liolle/AOC24/day14/README.md

 3. Convert the robot placement into an image
     - Look for an image of a tree
 5. Repeat 3 & 4 until the tree is found.
-6. Once found retrieve amount of second past to get there.
+6. Once found, retrieve the amount of second to get there.